brian-peter-dickson/draft-dickson-dnsop-ds-hack/draft-dickson-dnsop-ds-hack.md

 They are used only as the input to the corresponding DS hashes published in the parent zone.

-This section will include some use cases for our new protocol.
-The use cases conform to the guidelines found in {{!RFC7258}}.
-(Demonstrating a normative reference inline.)

-Note that the section heading also includes an anchor name that can be referenced in a cross reference later in the document, as is done in {{security-considerations}} of this document.
-(Demonstrating using a reference to a heading without writing an actual anchor, but rather using the heading name in lowercase and with dashes.)

 ## Algorithm {TBD1}

 This algorithm is used to validate the NS records of the delegation for the owner name.

-The NS records are canonicalized and sorted according to the DNSSEC signing process {{RFC4034}}, including removing any label compression, and normalizing the character cases.
-The RDATA fields of the records are concatenated, and the result is hashed using the selected hash type(s), e.g. SHA2-256 for DS type 2.
+The NS records are canonicalized and sorted according to the DNSSEC signing process {{!RFC4034}} section 6, including removing any label compression, and normalizing the character cases to lower case.
+The RDATA fields of the records are concatenated, and the result is hashed using the selected digest algorithm(s), e.g. SHA2-256 for DS digest algorithm 1.

 ### Example

-FIXME

-HTTP version 2 is defined in {{?HTTP2=RFC7540}}.
-(Demonstrating renaming a reference so that it is "HTTP2" instead of "RFC7540".
-You need to do this the first time you use a reference.
-From here on in the document you can just use "HTTP2" in a reference.)
+Consider the delegation in the COM zone: example.com NS ns1.example.net example.com NS ns2.example.net

+These two records have RDATA, which after canonicalization and sorting, would be ns1.example.net ns2.example.net

+The input to the digest is the concatenation of those values, i.e. "ns1.example.netns2.example.net".

+The Key Tag is calculated per {{!RFC4034}} using this value as the RDATA.

+The resulting DS record is
+; example.com DS KeyTag=FOO Algorithm={TBD1} DigestType=2 Digest=sha2-256("ns1.example.netns2.example.net")
+example.com DS KeyTag=FOO Algorithm={TBD1} DigestType=2 Digest=sha2-256("ns1.example.netns2.example.net")

 ## Algorithm {TBD2}

 This algorithm is used to validate the glue A records required as glue for the delegation NS set associated with the owner name.

-The glue A records are canonicalized and sorted according to the DNSSEC signing process {{RFC4034}}, including removing any label compression, and normalizing the character cases.
+The glue A records are canonicalized and sorted according to the DNSSEC signing process {{!RFC4034}}, including removing any label compression, and normalizing the character cases.
 The entirety of the records are concatenated, and the result is hashed using the selected hash type(s), e.g. SHA2-256 for DS type 2.

 ### Example